BlueSillyDragon/AquaOS/README.md

 sudo losetup -d /dev/loop0
 sudo losetup /dev/loop0 /path/to/device/part2
 sudo mount /dev/loop0 /mnt
-sudo rm /mnt/Aqua64/System/aquakernel.elf
+sudo rm /mnt/Snow64/System/yuki.elf
-sudo cp /path/to/kernel /mnt/Aqua64/System
+sudo cp /path/to/kernel /mnt/Snow64/System
 sudo umount /mnt
 sudo losetup -d /dev/loop0
 ```
-Now when you run AquaOS, you should be booted into the kernel.
+Now when you run SnowOS, you should be booted into the kernel.

 ## Technologies
-limine-efi by mintsuki as a UEFI library, uses tinyubsan by rdmsr, and AquaBoot is the custom bootloader.
+limine-efi by mintsuki as a UEFI library, uses tinyubsan by rdmsr, and SnowBoot is the custom bootloader.

 ## License
-AquaOS is under an GPLv3 License.
+SnowOS is under an GPLv3 License.

 BlueSillyDragon (c) 2023, 2025